Glue Nylon? No, “bond” Nylon, with the Bonding Poly Process (Process)

-Wherever and wherever we state that we can bond nylon or any other poly the universal reaction is skepticism.
+Wherever and whenever we state that we can bond nylon or any other poly the universal reaction is skepticism.
 Skeptics are the reason why we have a money-back guarantee.
 If any of our kits do not perform to your expectations, we will refund your purchase price.
 Simply return the kit.
 So far, after selling thousands of kits, we have not had to make a refund.

-Bonding Polymer Process (patent pending)
+Bonding Polymer Process (patented)

 What’s the secret of the Bonding Poly Process?
 It’s how we combine